 Six and a half miles from Newbiggin-on-Lune is Great Asby.
 It’s a pleasant place to take a break and you can pick up a guide to the village in the church.
 The village pub is The Three Greyhounds.
 They do bar meals but check their website for opening times as they don’t always open at lunchtime in the winter.

 |The Dog House - Six bed bunkhouse in the pub garden|

 Three and a half miles from Great Asby the route crosses a road by the New Inn at Hoff, which we're very happy to say has recently been refurbished and is open all day from Wednesday to Sunday.

 At last.
 Appleby is the end of the route.
-You might want to make your way straight to the station to head home on the Settle – Carlisle line.
+You might want to make your way straight to the station to head home on the Settle – Carlisle line, or enjoy a pint of real ale at the Midland, just by the station.
 Otherwise take some time to explore Appleby.
 The little town has a charming old fashioned friendly feel to it and there are plenty of places to stay and to eat except in early June when the Horse Fair comes to town.

 |Appleby Manor Hotel||Roman Road, Appleby||CA16 6JB

 |Inn on edge of town.
 Dogs by arrangement.|

 |3 star luxury, family run hotel with restaurant in town centre.
 Online booking discounts and special offers.|

 |Large B&B in centre of town.
 Dogs by prior arrangement.|

 |Homely 4* B&B blending Victorian elegance with modern facilities and 'green' credentials.
 1/4 mile north of Appleby Station.
 2 en-suite double/twin rooms, one dog per room.
 Show your certificate for a 10% discount.|